 Similar to the ongoing DESI survey, MUST can measure the redshift of $z<1.57$ galaxies using the [\ion{O}{II}] doublet emission lines at 3727 \& 3729\,\AA{}, along with the other significant emission and absorption features in galaxies' spectra.
 While this ``low-redshift'' component is not the most critical one for the cosmological goals of MUST, it will be a valuable dataset that enables many other complementary cosmological probes, such as the multi-tracer clustering to explore the non-linear regime (e.g., \cite{Bull2017, Favole2019}), the cross-correlations with weak lensing surveys like CSST \& {\it Euclid} and other multi-wavelength datasets (e.g., \cite{Joachimi2021, Kids1000_2021, Lange2023}), and the spectroscopic survey of galaxy clusters (e.g., \cite{Sohn2021, Sohn2023}).

 For now, we assume that MUST will follow the recipes of DESI to select BGS \cite{DESI_BGS}, LRG \cite{DESI_LRG}, and ELG \cite{DESI_ELG} samples as $z<1.6$ LSS tracers.
-Conceptually, we plan to observe BGS and LRG samples as the bright night targets while observing ELG during the gray and dark nights.
+Conceptually, we plan to observe BGS and LRG samples as bright-night targets, while observing ELG during gray and dark nights.

 By 2030, DESI and its extension should have finished collecting more than 40 million redshifts in this range.
-Therefore, we will only focus on targets fainter than those of DESI.
+Therefore, we will focus only on targets fainter than those in DESI.
 Although the methods are similar, the BGS, LRG, and ELG samples for MUST were selected using photometric data from Legacy Survey DR10.1, rather than DR9.
 As Legacy Survey DR11 is scheduled for release in 2025, it would be interesting to check if the samples can be improved with this new release.